ChordPro/chordpro/docs/content/Using-ChordPro.md

 `--config=`_JSON_ (shorter: `--cfg`)

-A JSON file that defines the behaviour of the program and the layout
-        of the output.
-See App::Music::ChordPro::Config for details.
+A JSON file that defines the behaviour of the program and the layout of the output.
+See [[configuration files|ChordPro-Configuration]] for details.

 This option may be specified more than once.
-Each additional config
-        file overrides the corresponding definitions that are currently active.
+Each additional config file overrides the corresponding definitions that are currently active.

 ### cover